2017 Arizona Liquor License Lottery

 When the number of applicants exceeds the number of quota licenses offered, a Random Selection Drawing is held to determine the applicants that continue with the application process.
-If applicants selected in the drawing chose not to continue the application process, the license will be offered to an "alternate" who is also identified in the drawing.
+If applicants selected in the drawing chose not to continue with the application process, the license will be offered to an "alternate" who is also identified in the drawing.

 When Liquor lottery Entrants are selected to apply for a liquor license, the applicant must meet state liquor license requirements and licensing requirements established by the city, town or county where they will operate their business.

 A history of lottery results can be reviewed in the Department of Liquor Annual Report.